kulbakin/anahita/README.md

 * fix notification button on profile when viewer is not following viewed actor, since notifications cannot be managed, hide the button in such case [fd7aa0a](https://github.com/kulbakin/anahita/commit/fd7aa0ab8deb6588187f02c0fd9b0a36fba263de)
-* (legacy) fix joomla legacy not to issue strict standards notifications, fix method declarations in child classes to comply with php 5.4+ strict standards restrictions (though there is constant effort to get rid of joomla legacy, anahita codebase still strongly relies on it and seems to continue be that way for some time, thus in order to efficienly develop in php 5.4+ strict
+* fix strict standards notifications, fix method declarations in child classes to comply with php 5.4+ strict standards restrictions (though there is constant effort to get rid of joomla legacy, anahita codebase still strongly relies on it and seems to continue be that way for some time, thus in order to efficienly develop in php 5.4+ strict